 Prevent - From 1 July 2015 colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("the CTSA 2015"), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism.
-The statutory Prevent guidance summarises the requirements on colleges in terms of four general themes: risk assessment, working in partnership, staff training and IT policies.
+The statutory Prevent guidance summarises the requirements on colleges in terms of the following themes: external speakers/events, risk assessment, working in partnership, staff training, pastoral arrangements, IT policies and action planning.